 Furosemide is a potent diuretic which, if given in excessive amounts, can lead to a profound diuresis with water and electrolyte depletion.
-Therefore, careful medical supervision is required and dose and dose schedule must be adjusted to the individual patient's needs .
+Therefore, careful medical supervision is required and dose and dosage interval must be adjusted to the individual patient's needs .

 Commonly used brand name(s)

 Pharmacologic Class: Diuretic, Loop

 Uses For furosemide